sut-ai/notes/notebooks/12_Intro_to_machine_learning/index.md

 <p>The variance of model tells us the amount of variation in the prediction if the different data is used. a model should not vary too much from one training dataset to another, which means the algorithm should be good in understanding the mapping between inputs and outputs. some models has <b>low variance</b> but some of them has <b>high variance. </b></p>

-<p> <b>low varince</b> means that we have small variation in the changes of training data with prediction in target function!
+<p> <b>low varince </b> means that we have small variation in the changes of training data with prediction in target function!
 <b>high variance means there is a high variation in the prediction of the target function with changes in the training dataset</b> <p>

-<p>a model that has high variance is well-performed with training data but can not generalize unseen dataset as well.
+<p>a model that has high variance performs well on training data but can not generalize unseen dataset as well.
 high variance leads to overfitting and increases model complexities!
 </p>